 Negative punishment (-): Something pleasant is removed

-The attentive reader immediately realises that today’s dog training is mostly based on «positive reward», which is not only outdated thinking and reduces the behaviour of a dog to a stimulus-response, so-called behaviorism.
+The attentive reader immediately realises that today’s dog training is mostly based on «positive reward», which is not only outdated thinking and reduces the behaviour of a dog to a stimulus-response, so-called behaviourism.
 In the meantime, one has come much further in the animal psychology.
-Behaviorism has been replaced in science by cognitivism, which takes into account some of the complexity of the dog’s nature.
+Behaviourism has been replaced in science by cognitivism, which considers some of the complexity of the dog’s nature.

 Should you read German, I would like to recommend the publication «Educating dogs successfully without punishment – and the earth is a slice» by Dr. Iris Mackensen-Friedrichs, whose opinion and experience I share.
 You can read the publication here.

-The topic of «ignoring» dog, which is closely related to stop-signals and corrections, as well as to reward and punishment, is another question I often hear.
+The topic of «ignoring» a dog and/or behaviour, which is closely related to stop-signals and corrections, as well as to reward and punishment, is another question I often hear.

 From my point of view and experience the following applies:

 - For example, if a dog stands on its hind legs and the dirty front paws rest on the white trouser, no dog owner will be happy.
 It is usually enough to turn away demonstratively and pay no attention to the dog (eye contact, voice, touch) until the moment when his intention is no longer present.
 That means you wait until the dog relaxes again and praise him for the relaxation – not before.